luyadev/luya-themes/README.md

 # Themecollection Module

 Collection of blocks with some different themes.
+In the `frontend` directory all basic blocks are located.
+And in the `themes` directory contains only the theme specificated stuff like layouts, css and some block views overrides.

 **Examples**